iods/magento2-flex/README.md

 Dataflow for Magento 2
 ======================

-A dataflow (import/export) tool for Magento 2.
+A dataflow (import/export) toolset for Magento 2.